Ashkelon Subdistrict: Rail

 Kiryat Malakhi, through a quite remote railway station, and Kiryat Gat are on the north–south railroad from Tel Aviv to Beersheba.
 Beersheba also has a rail connection through Ofakim and Netivot to Sderot, from where the line continues north to Ashkelon and Ashdod.
 Ashdod, in turn, has railway connections outside the subdistrict to Tel Aviv and Lod.

 The east–west Heletz railway, between Kiryat Gat and Ashkelon, serves only freight.
 It was completed in 1985.
 Other freight tracks connect to the Port of Ashdod and to Rutenberg Power Station.
 Ashkelon has major maintenance facilities of Israel railways.

 As part of a comprehensive 2017 country-wide housing plan of the Ministry of Construction and Housing, the Ministry of Transport and Road Safety is planning a light rail and bus rapid transit system for the subdistrict and its peripheral area – Ashkelon Mass Transit System.
 The first draft was published in August 2020.

 Sea

 The subdistrict has a major seaport in Ashdod.
 Ashkelon has sea terminals for coal and oil.

 Ashdod has two yacht harbors and Ashkelon has one.

+Voting Patterns

+In the 2022 election, 68 percent of voters in the subdistrict voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 32 percent voted for the parties of the center-left coalition led by Yair Lapid.
+The Arab parties received a mere 0.1 percent of the vote.